Loss Function Design for Deep Unfolded Sparse Signal Recovery: Supervised and Unsupervised Learning: Simulation Results

 \subsection{Summary}

 We summarize the results and discuss the difference between supervised and unsupervised learning in deep unfolded sparse signal recovery.
 In supervised learning using the loss function in~\eqref{eq:loss_supervised}, the goal of the training is to obtain an estimate close to the ground truth $\bm{x}_{i}^{\ast}$.
 Simulation results show that the final MSE of supervised-ISTA is lower than that of the original ISTA.
 However, since the solution $\hat{\bm{x}}_{i}$ obtained by ISTA is usually different from the ground truth $\bm{x}_{i}^{\ast}$, supervised-ISTA does not necessarily converge to the same estimate as ISTA.
 On the other hand, in unsupervised learning with~\eqref{eq:loss_unsupervised}, we use the objective function of the original optimization problem as the loss function during training.
-Thus, unsupervised-ISTA converges faster to a nearly identical estimate $\hat{\bm{x}}_{i}$ than the original ISTA.
+Thus, unsupervised-ISTA converges to a nearly identical estimate $\hat{\bm{x}}_{i}$ faster than the original ISTA.
 As for IHT, both supervised and unsupervised learning achieve similar levels of accuracy, and both methods converge to more accurate local minima compared to the original IHT.
 This is because the objective function of IHT is nonconvex, and the final MSE is affected by the local minima.
-In summary, the effect of the loss function in deep unfolding depends on the convexity of the original optimization problem.
+Furthermore, in terms of robustness to distribution mismatch, unsupervised-IHT generalizes well across a wide range of test conditions, whereas supervised-IHT degrades sharply when the conditions deviate substantially from those used during training.
+In summary, the effect of the loss function in deep unfolding depends on the convexity of the original optimization problem, and unsupervised learning tends to exhibit better generalization robustness, particularly for nonconvex problems.